SalarGhotaslo/GithubCV/README.md

 ## Summary

 Former business analyst/project manager turned into an enthusiastic coder!
-Having recently graduated from [Makers Academy](https://makers.tech) I have gained the skills to set me up to be a succesful developer.
+Having recently graduated from [Makers Academy](https://makers.tech) I have gained the skills to set me up to be a successful developer.

 I love the logic behind coding and visually being able to see how you can apply it to real world problems.
 My current strongest areas are using Ruby, Rails, Javascript and React native.

+I bring a balanced mindset of experience from both managing projects and analysing data to help determine business outcomes.
+Both of these I think will be invaluable in my journey of being a developer

 Feel free to contact me regarding any job opportunities!